conda/conda/CONTRIBUTING.md

    This command will create a project-specific base environment at `.\devenv`.
 If the environment already exists, this command will just quickly activate the already-created `.\devenv` environment.

+   To be sure that the conda code being interpreted is the code in the project directory, look at the value of `conda location:` in the output of `conda info --all`.

 ## Conda Contributor License Agreement